ampl/rAMPL/docs/source/reference/ramplcpp.rst

   - Generic errors coming from misusing the API, which are detected in R, are thrown as exceptions.

-  The default implementation of the error handler throws exceptions on errors and prints to console on warnings.
+  The default implementation of the error handler prints errors and warnings to the console.

   The output of every user interaction with the underlying translator is handled implementing the abstract class :class:`~amplpy.OutputHandler`.